rcl-ssl/docs/certbot/iis.md

 - Open **Event Viewer**, under 'Windows Logs > Application', look for the ``RCL.SSL.HTTP.AutoRenew.IIS`` events

-- Ensure that there are no error events for the service
+- Ensure that the certificate has been scheduled for renewal

-- If there are errors: fix the errors , restart the service to run the test again

 - Re-start the services again to save the certificate to the local machine and bind it to the IIS Web Server

 - Check that the certificate(s) are bound to the IIS website(s)

-- Once this test passes, the service will run automatically every seven days to renew certificates and bind them to the IIS website(s)
+- Once this test passes, the service will run automatically every seven days to renew certificate(s) and bind them to the IIS website(s)